lavithian/Coop-Coding-Challenges/README.md

 A familiar puzzle for your team to solve. 🫧
 Please complete this one first.
+Also, please try not to use ChatGPT for this one.

 Then please pick one of the two Challenges